babylonhealth/ios-playbook/Etiquette/CODE_REVIEW.md

 * Wait before answering to a single comment, the reviewer may be still writing more of them (though they should prefer to send all comments at once)
 * Be grateful for the reviewer's suggestions. ("Good call.
 I'll make that change.")
-* If you disagree with suggestion explain way and avoid template answers like "out of the scope", "thank you for your opinion".
+* If you disagree with a suggestion, explain why and avoid template answers like "out of the scope" or "thank you for your opinion".
 If you think that suggestion is a personal preference and does not bring value - say so
 * Assume the best intention from the reviewer's comments.
 * If a reviewer seems aggressive or angry or otherwise personal, consider if it is intended to be read that way and ask the person for clarification of intent, in person if possible.
 Do not escalate online discussions.
 * If you can't reach agreement seek for more opinions